==================

 Best Birding Season: December to March

-The #1 place for bird watching in Florida is the Everglades national park.
-Apart from alligators dominating the animals’ popularity, Everglades is home to various forms of fascinating wildlife, especially birds.
-As a symbol of the Everglades, birds have been captured in paintings by various famous artists, including John James Audubon.
+The #1 place for bird watching in Florida is the Everglades National Park.
+Apart from alligators dominating the animals’ popularity, the Everglades is home to various fascinating wildlife, especially birds.
+Various famous artists, including John James Audubon, have captured birds in paintings as a symbol of the Everglades.

 Despite this, the park is still home to more than 350 bird species to attract birders from all across the country.
-The majority of these bird species are year-round, while others are migratory, and you can sight them in winter.
+Most of these bird species are year-round, while others are migratory, and you can see them in winter.
 Everglades is one of the best spots for quickly sighting high concentrations of diverse species.

 Most Significant Wading Birds in Everglades

 Everglades is home to about sixteen different wading birds.
-With their attractive long legs, these birds wade into the water to find their food.
+These birds wade into the water with their attractive long legs to find their food.

 • Roseate Spoonbills: